aryamakeeva/Utopia/README.md

 - complement: Generate the complement of a sequence.
 - reverse_complement: Generate the reverse complement.

+Arguments: *args

-Arguments: *args: The sequences followed by the procedure type ("transcribe", "reverse", "complement", "reverse_complement").
+The sequences followed by the procedure type ("transcribe", "reverse", "complement", "reverse_complement").

 Returns: A single sequence (if one is provided) or a list of sequences.